 There is general consensus that it is important that municipalities establish advisory forums.
-The NDMF supports this standpoint and recommends that, in the interests of uniformity, municipalities establish advisory forums.
+The NDMF supports this standpoint and recommends that, in the interests of uniformity, municipalities es tablish advisory forums.
 In fact, most municipalities have already established advisory forums.
 However, evidence shows that there is no consistency in the manner in which they have been established and how they function.

-The challenge in giving effect to this action step is in crafting mechanisms to ensure stakeholder participation in planning and practice and to integrate and coordinate the actions of the internal institutional role players in your municipality and the external role players, stakeholders and other relevant technical experts.
+The challenge in giving effect to this action step is in crafting me chanisms to ensure stakeholder participation in planning and practice and to integrate and coordinate the actions of the internal institutional role players in your municipality and the external role players, stakeholders and other relevant technical experts.

-This is particularly important when it comes to developing integrated plans for disaster risk manage ment.
+This is particularly important when it comes to developing integrated plans for disaster risk management.
 Again, this requires a shift in current thinking.
 The situation of each department preparing a plan for its functional area in isolation of the plans of other departments and stakeholders is a thing of the past.
-At the same time, the development of disaster risk manage ment plans is not the sole responsibility of the disaster risk management centre.
-Achieving integrated disaster risk management in the metropolitan municipality requires the active involvement of all the relevant role players and stakeholders, as well as those who are likely to be affected by particular identified risk s.
+At the same time, the development of disaster risk management plans is not the sole responsibility of the disaster risk management or the disaster risk management centre.
+Achieving integrated disaster risk management in the district municipality requires the active involvement of all the relevant role players and stakeholders, as well as those who are likely to be affected by particular identified risks.